COACHELLA VALLEY UNIFIED SCHOOL DISTRICT LAUNCHES LTE-BASED 'WIFI ON WHEELS' TO ENSURE NO CHILD IS LEFT OFFLINE

 The Cradlepoint solutions are compact, ruggedized, and highly available, making it ideal for the school bus environment.
 The solutions have an extensive list of safety and hardening certifications, and are engineered to protect against extreme temperatures, humidity, shocks, vibrations, dust, water splash, reverse polarity, and transient voltage.
 Because the solutions can be cloud-managed, it makes it easy for the school district to scale deployments and manage the bus networks in real time.

-As a result of the “WiFi on Wheels” initiative, students are becoming more engaged with their school work and the CVUSD’s graduation rate has jumped from 70% to 80%.
+As a result of the “WiFi on Wheels” initiative, students are becoming more engaged with their school work and the CVUSD’s graduation rate has jumped from 70 percent to 80 percent.
 Additionally, Dr. Adams would like to go beyond connecting students and connect everyone in the area.

 "We found some of the third-party Internet service provider companies are not willing to go into some of the areas where we serve.
 So, in the long run, we would like to become our own Time Warner or Cox Communication and provide this for our students.
-It’s too crucial for them to have this access for us not to go down this path,” added Dr. Adams.
+It’s too crucial for them to have this access for us not to go down this path,” Adams said.